oracle/graal/docs/tools/vscode/micronaut/README.md

 ## Debug Micronaut Applications in a Kubernetes Cluster

-In addition to being able to deploy and run Micronaut applications in Kubernetes, you can also debug your Java application in a cluster directly from VS Code.
+In addition to being able to deploy and run Micronaut applications in Kubernetes, you can also debug your Java application in a Kubernetes cluster directly from VS Code.

 > Note: To allow complete Java debugging experience, you need to ensure the [GraalVM Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) is installed.
 It is not needed if you have installed [GraalVM Tools for Java Extension pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-pack), it already includes a full-fledged support for the Java and Micronaut.